githubtraining/intro-to-html/README.md

 See something we could improve?
 Check out the contributing guide in the [community contributors repository](https://github.com/githubtraining/community-contributors/blob/master/CONTRIBUTING.md) for more information on the types of contributions we :heart: and instructions.

+We :heart: our community and take great care to ensure it is fun, safe and rewarding.
+Please review our [Code of Conduct](https://github.com/githubtraining/community-contributors/blob/master/CODE_OF_CONDUCT.md) for community expectations and guidelines for reporting concerns.

 ## License

 All Learning Lab course repositories are licensed under [CC-BY-4.0](../LICENSE) (c) 2019 GitHub, Inc.